madflow/nextjs-supertokens/README.md

 - Next.js 15 app (App Router)
 - SuperTokens integration (Email/Password, session management, user roles, dashboard)
+- Email verification is enforced for all users (using SuperTokens' EmailVerification recipe in `REQUIRED` mode)
 - SuperTokens dashboard and user roles are configured and enabled
 - PostgreSQL as the SuperTokens storage backend
 - Docker Compose for local development
+- Mailpit SMTP testing server for viewing outgoing emails (see below)
 - PGAdmin for database inspection
 - Example of protected API routes and client-side authentication
 - Managed as a monorepo using Turborepo